-- Feeling lost?
-Some places like The UPS Store or other full service shipping stores are more hands-on.
+- If you’re feeling lost, some places like The UPS Store or other full service shipping stores are more hands-on.
 Bring your product and they’ll sell you a box, pack it, and ship it for you.
 You pay more for this service, so once you’ve got more orders under your belt, try to handle packing on your own.

-A quick side note: It’s no fun to talk about, but be aware of the risk of fraud.
+Pro-tip: It’s no fun to talk about, but be aware of the risk of fraud.
 Always use a carrier you trust, not one your customer requests.
-A request like that can sometimes mean it’s a fishy order.
-Read our Fraud Guide for more warning signs.
+A request like that can sometimes mean it’s a fishy order, so be on the lookout for warning signs.

 Mark as shipped

 Don’t forget to keep your records neat and tidy, and check that order off your to-do list!
 Keep a reference of the shipment date and tracking number, if needed.
 If you’re using Big Cartel for your shop, you can save tracking numbers and other details about the shipment in the private notes section of the order detail page.